 In characterizing trends in 20th century PNW hydrologic conditions, CIG has:

 - Showed that springtime snow water equivalent in the mountains of the PNW (including British Columbia) has declined since the mid-20th century, a direct result of regional warming (Figure 1).
 The largest percentage declines occurred at lower elevations (Mote 2003).

 - Created extended records of summer and winter streamflow in the Columbia River to 1858 using in situ observations of river stage and gaged records.
-The extended records have been used to create paleo-reconstructions of Columbia River streamflow based on tree ring records (Gedalof et al., in review).
+The extended records have been used to create paleo-reconstructions of Columbia River streamflow based on tree ring records (Gedalof et al., 2004; Lutz et al. 2011).

 Figure 1 Trends in April 1 snow water equivalent based on data from 260 snow course collections sites.
 Most stations show a decline in snow water equivalent.
 The fact that trends are highest at low elevation sites implicates warming as a cause of the trend.